abocn/TelegramBot/README.md

 git clone --recurse-submodules https://github.com/ABOCN/TelegramBot
 ```

-Next, inside the repository directory, create a `config.env` file with some content, which you can see the [example .env file](config.env.example) to fill info with.
-To see the meaning of each one, see [the Functions section](#configenv-functions).
+Next, inside the repository directory, create an `.env` file with some content, which you can see the [example .env file](.env.example) to fill info with.
+To see the meaning of each one, see [the Functions section](#env-functions).

 After editing the file, save all changes and run the bot with ``bun start``.